-Here, we’ll discuss a method to screen the hiring pool wheat from the chaff to easily optimize hiring and quickly weed out troublemakers who’d otherwise sneak through.
+Here, we’ll discuss a method to better screen the hiring-pool wheat from the chaff to easily optimize hiring processes and quickly weed out troublemakers who’d otherwise sneak through.
 More often than not, when duds slip through your preliminary screening process it’s because they make you think they have important traits they actually don’t have.

 How do managers efficiently choose who to hire?

 I remember the first time I sat in front of a giant pile of resumes and cover letters with other managers to pick a couple new customer support representatives.
 My biggest takeaways from that process:

 - Different people scan for different, sometimes irrelevant qualities in candidates.

 - Some potential hires are there to pull the wool over your eyes.

 A couple years later when I

 got had to deal with a stack of resumes and cover letters from would-be marketing assistants, I was sure I’d do better on my own.
 I didn’t.
 My new assistant’s performance was middling at best.
 To be fair, part of that was likely my fault – in addition to my greenhorn hiring practices, I didn’t train my assistant well.
 I was a managerial work in progress.
 Still am.